keajs/kea-docs/docs/plugins/router.md

 })
 ```

-Both the `push` and `replace` actions accept search and hash parameters as their second and
+Both the `push` and `replace` actions accept `searchParams` and `hashParams` as their second and
 third arguments.
 You can provide both an object or a string for them.
+You can also include the
+search and hash parts in the `url`.

 ### Link tag